We, along with our commercial partners, will be the content providers of choice for location-based information in the new information economy.

 We recognise the importance of applying for registered trade marks for our brand and trade names.

 A registered trade mark (shown by ®) affords us the exclusive right to use the trade mark in respect of the specific goods or services for which the mark is registered, and it allows us to take action to prevent other people or organisations from using the same, or a confusingly similar mark.

 We also have a number of unregistered trade marks (shown by ™) and we have acquired substantial goodwill in other elements of our brand which entitles us to prevent other people or organisations from using the same, without our permission.

 Fair information trading

 When we licence the use of our material, we treat all our applicants fairly.

 A competition compliance awareness programme makes all staff aware of the requirements of Competition Law.

 Protection and enforcement

 While we actively encourage the licensed use of our material, we will vigorously protect it against unlicensed use.
-We will follow up any cases where people are using our material without a licence and will try to come to an amicable agreement.
-We will take legal action if necessary.
+We will follow up any cases where people are using our material unlawfully.
+We will always try to come to an amicable agreement, where possible, but we will take legal action if necessary.